Medical Schools with DEI Offices

 Office of Health Equity and Inclusion

-“Creating a culture of belonging means embracing diversity and celebrating the differences that strengthen our community.
-We can promote equitable healthcare by ensuring diverse representation in the learning environment and the workforce.
+“Creating a culture of belonging means embracing and celebrating the differences that strengthen our community.
 Our efforts are aimed at implementing practices that welcome and honor the unique identity and perspective of every person.”

 Office of Diversity and Inclusion